abhinavxk0/abhinavxk0/README.md

 ## 🔧 Recent Work

 ### 📘 [Don Bosco School, Park Circus – Official Website](https://www.donboscoparkcircus.org)
-Built the official website for Don Bosco School, Park Circus.
-It gives students, parents, and staff access to school updates, announcements, and events.
-Focused on mobile responsiveness and clean design.
+Developed a responsive and user-friendly website for Don Bosco School, providing students, parents, and staff with easy access to school updates and events.

 ---

 ### 🗓️ [Upnext](https://upnext0.vercel.app)
-A simple, no-fuss app that keeps students updated with real-time school events and notices.
-Built with a focus on speed and usability.
+A simple app for students to stay updated with school events and notices, designed with a focus on speed and ease of use.
 > 🔗 [View on GitHub](https://github.com/abhinavxk0/upnext)

 ---

 ### ⚽ [Futkik](https://futkik.vercel.app)
-Football fans, this one’s for you.
-Futkik gives real-time match updates in a clean and lightweight interface.
-No clutter—just the scores.
+A football app providing real-time match updates with a clean and minimal interface, prioritizing simplicity and speed.
 > 🔗 [View on GitHub](https://github.com/abhinavxk0/twelfthman)

 ---